Netflix/vmaf/README.md

 ### VQEG HD3 Dataset

 We also provide an example dataset file containing video file names from VQEG (Video Quality Expert Group) HD3 videos.
 The dataset file is at [resource/dataset/VQEGHD3_dataset.py](resource/dataset/VQEGHD3_dataset.py), and the videos is available for downloading from [http://www.cdvl.org/](http://www.cdvl.org/).
 After login, choose menu 'find videos', and search use keyword 'vqeghd3'.
 The dataset file includes from src01 to src09 except for src04, which overlaps with the Netflix Public Dataset, and hrc04, hrc07, hrc16, hrc17, hrc18, hrc19, hrc20 and hrc21, which are the mostly relevant distortion types to adaptive streaming.
 After downloading the videos, convert them to YUV420P format.

+##Python-independent Implementation

+We have recently added a C++ implementation that has zero Python-dependency under [wrapper/](wrapper).